dektlong/dekt-devx-demo/README.md

 - follow workloads and supply chain progress via Backstage and/or
   - ```./demo.sh track team [logs]```
+- show how the RabbitMQ 'reading' single instance resource created
+- show how the Tanzu Postgres 'inventory' resource provisioned
+- show service claims generated for both data services and mapped to the workload

 - access the live url at mood-portal.```dns.devSubdomain```.```dns.domain``` and show the call back to the mood-sensors APIs and the mood-analyzer outputs in ()